Skip to content

 • CPRA's diversity is real — its 4 heads land on different solutions with vari_param > 0, which neither QQA nor CRA can do without multiple runs.

-Adding a fourth backend
+Adding another backend

 qqa.pignn is the canonical example of how a third-party can ship a backend that plugs into the same tooling.
 See Extending QQA4CO → Custom backend for the pattern.